Daniel has worked in Australia, the UK, and the US as a theatre director, producer, and artistic director.

 For the Melbourne Theatre Company, Daniel directed The Golden Dragon and worked as Assistant Director on Simon Phillips’s production of The Importance of Being Earnest.
 In September 2012, Daniel directed Pornography by Simon Stephens at the State Theatre Company of South Australia.

-As Director of Youth Theatre and Drama Development at The Point, Eastleigh, he directed Mark Ravenhill’s Citizenship which toured Southern England and was produced in the West End at the Jermyn Street Theatre as part of London Pride.
+As Director of Youth Theatre and Drama Development at The Point, Eastleigh, he directed Mark Ravenhill’s Citizenship, which toured Southern England and was produced in the West End at the Jermyn Street Theatre as part of London Pride.
 He also directed Mark Wheeller’s Blackout, Richard Nelson’s Where I come From and a new piece of theatre, And Then I Opened the Window.
-For the Nuffield Theatre, Southampton, Daniel produced a series of moved queer play readings, including The Fat Boy, by Tony Ayers, which he also directed.
+For the Nuffield Theatre, Southampton, Daniel produced a series of moved queer play readings, including The Fat Boy by Tony Ayers, which he also directed.

 He has worked as Assistant Director with State Theatre Company of South Australia, MTC, Playbox Theatre and Brink Productions.
 He has worked at D Faces of youth Arts (Artistic Director), Urban Myth Theatre of Youth, Carclew Youth Arts and Jumbuck Youth Theatre.
 Daniel was awarded the prestigious Dame Ruby Litchfield Scholarship for Performing Arts in 2002, which enabled him to work as Assistant Director to Mike Bradwell on Catherine Johnson’s Little Baby Nothing at The Bush, London.
-He has also been awarded a Centenary Medal for services to the community through theatre and his production of First Time Out, won Best Community Show (Professional) in the Adelaide Light Year awards.
-He was the CEO/Creative Producer at Theatre Works, St Kilda.
+He has also been awarded a Centenary Medal for services to the community through theatre and his production of First Time Out won Best Community Show (Professional) in the Adelaide Light Year awards.
+He was the CEO and Creative Producer at Theatre Works, St Kilda.